All the Young Dudes: Charts

+Influence and legacy

+The song’s influence has extended beyond direct cover versions.
+Green Day’s 2009 single “21 Guns” was noted by critics to bear melodic similarities to the chorus of “All the Young Dudes”.
+To avoid potential legal disputes, David Bowie—who composed “All the Young Dudes”—was credited as a songwriter on “21 Guns”.

 Cover versions

 "All the Young Dudes" has been covered by many artists as album tracks, B-sides and in live performances.

 Bruce Dickinson (of Iron Maiden) released the song as a single in 1990, which became a hit in Northern Europe, peaking at number 23 in the UK singles chart.
-The song also features on his first solo album,Tattooed Millionaire.
+The song also features on his first solo album Tattooed Millionaire.

+In November 2024, Pet Shop Boys released a cover as a double single with their own song "New London Boy".
+They had originally performed a version of the track with the BBC Concert Orchestra for BBC Radio 2 in February 2024.

 David Bowie version

 Bowie's own studio version, recorded in December 1972 during the sessions for Aladdin Sane, went unreleased until 1995 when it appeared in mono on the album Rarestonebowie.
 It was subsequently included, again in mono, on The Best of David Bowie 1969/1974, the 2-disc US version of Best of Bowie, and the 30th Anniversary edition of Aladdin Sane.
 A stereo version, which is around a minute shorter than the mono version, circulated unofficially among collectors and finally saw official release in November 2014 on Bowie's Nothing Has Changed compilation set.
 There also exists a version consisting of the backing track for Mott the Hoople's version with Bowie's guide vocal.
 A variant of this version, combining Bowie's vocal on the verses with Ian Hunter's on the chorus, was released on the 2006 reissue of All the Young Dudes.
 Bowie also used the music in reverse as the basis for "Move On", a track on his 1979 album, Lodger.